 - MOULD: (brush the mold with a little oil, and sugar first to ensure it comes out nicely).
 Roll out the dough, place over the mould and roll again to press into it.
 Remove the excess dough then turn out onto a tray.
 If your shortbread mould doesn't have a pretty design, prick it with a fork

-- Place in preheated oven for 25 to 30 minutes or until slightly brown on edges.
+- Place in preheated oven for 15 to 30 minutes (depending on which thickness or shape) or until slightly brown on edges.
 Sprinkle with sugar immediately upon removing from the oven.
 Shortbread shouldn't be darkly colored.
 Let your shortbread cool on or in the pan or tray before moving to rack to cool completely.

 Notes